Strain effects on topological and valley properties of Janus monolayer $\mathrm{VSiGeN_4}$: electronic structures

 \section{electronic structures}

-The magnetic anisotropy has crucial effects on electronic states of some 2D materials\cite{a4,a5,a6,a7}.
+The magnetic anisotropy has crucial effects on the electronic states of 2D materials\cite{a4,a5,a6,a7}.
 It is well known that the magnetization is a pseudovector.
 And then, the out-of-plane FM breaks all possible vertical mirrors of the system, but preserves the horizontal mirror symmetry.
-The preserved horizontal mirror symmetry allows the spontaneous valley polarization and a nonvanishing Chern number of 2D system\cite{a4}.
-Although the magnetocrystalline direction of $\mathrm{VSiGeN_4}$ monolayer is in-plane, this can be easily regulated into out-of-plane by external magnetic field due to very small MAE.
+The preserved horizontal mirror symmetry allows the spontaneous valley polarization and a nonvanishing Chern number of a 2D system\cite{a4}.
+Although the magnetocrystalline direction of $\mathrm{VSiGeN_4}$ monolayer is in-plane, this can be easily regulated into out-of-plane by external magnetic field due to the very small MAE.

-For $\mathrm{VSiGeN_4}$ monolayer, the spin-polarized band structures by using both GGA and GGA+SOC are shown in \autoref{band-z}. \autoref{band-z} (a) shows a distinct spin splitting due to the exchange interaction, and $\mathrm{VSiGeN_4}$ is a direct band gap semiconductor with gap value of 0.242 eV.
+For $\mathrm{VSiGeN_4}$ monolayer, the spin-polarized band structures by using both GGA+$U$ and GGA+$U$+SOC are shown in \autoref{band-z}. \autoref{band-z} (a) shows a distinct spin splitting due to the exchange interaction, and $\mathrm{VSiGeN_4}$ is a direct narrow band gap semiconductor with gap value of 0.242 eV.
 The valence band maximum (VBM) and conduction band bottom (CBM) are at K/-K point, which are provided by the spin-up.
 The energies of -K and K valleys are degenerate for both conduction and valence bands.
 The V-$d$ orbitals lie in a trigonal prismatic crystal field environment, and the $d$ orbitals split into low-lying $d_z^2$ orbital, $d_{xy}$+$d_{x^2-y^2}$ and $d_{xz}$+$d_{yz}$ orbitals.
 According to projected band structure in FIG.3 of ESI, only top $d_{z^2}$-dominated valence band in spin-up direction is occupied by one electron.
-This will lead to that the magnetic moment of each V atom is expected to be 1 $\mu_B$, which conforms to calculated value 1.1 $\mu_B$.
+This is expected to lead to a magnetic moment of the 1 $\mu_B$ for each V atom, which conforms to the calculated value of 1.1 $\mu_B$.